 This trend in the availability of freelancers and the outsourcing industry is shown to be climbing year over year.

 With the increased demand for virtual workers, it’s little wonder that more office workers and quitting their 9-5 job.

 The world has changed.
 It’s no longer about getting a job.
 Rather, it’s about landing a gig.

-Making extra income and side hustles are one of the major reasons most people prefer to be remote workers because it affords them the opportunity to take on multiple gigs at once.
+Making extra income and side hustles are some of the major reasons most people prefer to be remote workers because it affords them the opportunity to take on multiple gigs at once.

 24% of virtual assistants work 31 to 40 hours per week